First Chiropractic Visit & what to expect

 If you have never been to a chiropractor before you may not know what to expect.
 Going to the chiropractor is somewhat similar to any other doctor’s visit and there shouldn’t be a need to feel anxious for the first visit.
 Each visit after the first one should take less than 15 minutes so you can squeeze in a visit on your lunch break!

 First you will fill out forms (everybody hates paperwork) about your medical and family history and current symptoms.
-Then Dr. Bell will start a general chiropractic consultation by asking questions like:
+Then Dr. Cook will start a general chiropractic consultation by asking questions like:

 Where is your pain?